Wherever I Go (OneRepublic song): Critical reception

-Lewis Corner from Digital Spy called the song "a anthem", and saying "everything just seems, well, bigger.
+Lewis Corner from Digital Spy called the song "an anthem", and saying "everything just seems, well, bigger.
 The taut guitar lines are aching for a stadium outing, the thudding kick beat will make your feet twitch, and the pounding piano line is Ryan Tedder on fine form.
 While past OneRepublic songs have been polished up to a gleam, here the separate strands feel a little unruly.
 The band's aim to sound more live is effective, and the build up almost mirrors the energy of an EDM banger, but without coming across as synthetic".
 Rob Copsey from Official Charts said the song is a "stadium pop-rock stomper", writing "the track has many of the hallmarks of a OneRepublic hit".

 Commercial performance

 Music video

 The music video premiered on May 17, 2016, directed by Joseph Kahn and produced by Jil Hardin.
 Within the video, actor Kenneth Choi plays a businessman who faces an uneventful, colorless world of black, white and gray on a daily basis.
 However, upon meeting a woman, played by actress Yvonne Lu, whom he presumably falls in love with, he subsequently puts down his briefcase, symbolising the idea of him leaving his regular, insipid characteristics behind him.
 He begins to elaborately dance, an action usually not associated with business.
 His coworkers look at him aghast before also joining in.
 Still, he cannot woo over the woman he is interested in.
 It takes discovering a secret passageway containing the band performing to transform his life into color.
 When he steps back into the office after watching the band sing, everything becomes vivid and colorful, with the office transformed to a 1970s motif.
 In the end, it is shown that it was all just a daydream, with him still in the lift, staring at the woman he wants.
-The music video currently has 99.44 million views.
+The music video currently has 111 million views.

 Incidentally, the video features Three-time National YoYo Champion Alex Hattori.